camille-hdl/website/content/blog/reading-data-reality-w-kent/index.md

 ### Relationships

-The "reason" of the relationship is at least as important as the objects involved.
+The "reason" of the relationship is at least as important as the entities involved.

 > A relationship is an association among several things, with that association having a particular significance.